akornsys-rdi/pcbid-specifications/README.md

 ### Character set

-PCBID uses K85 encoding, an ASCII85 variant that replaces some similar characters with others, to avoid typographical confusion.
+PCBID uses K74 encoding, an ASCII85-inspired charset that replaces or removes those characters that can be confused with others, to avoid typographical confusion.

+:warning: Charset modified in the third draft of PCBID V2.0.
+This breaks the compatibility with previous versions and the external tools that handled the previous version.

-K85 consists on the following charset:
+K74 consists on the following charset:

+        1                 10                  20                  30

-        0 1 2 3 4 5 6 7 8 9 A B C D E F G H J K L M N P Q R S T U V W X Y Z a b c d e f g h i j k l m n p q r s t u v w x y z ! # $ % & ( ) * +
+        0 1 2 3 4 5 6 7 8 9 A B C E F G H J K L M N P Q R S T U V W
+        X Y Z a b c d e f g h j k l m n p q r s t u v w x y z ! # $
-        - ; < = > ? @ ^ _ { } [ ] / \ : "
+        % & ( ) + - ; < = > ? _ [ ]

 This charset has been carefully considered.
 It is thus excluded:
-- `"I"` and `"|"`, capable of being confused with `"1"`, `"i"` and `"l"`.
+- `"I"`, `"|"` and `"i"`, which can be confused with , `"1"`, `"j"` `"l"`.
-- `"O"` and `"o"`, capable of being confused with `"0"` and `"Q"`.
+- `"O"`, `"o"` and `"D"`, which can be confused with `"0"` and `"Q"`.
+- `"{"`, which can be confused with `"["` and `"("`.
+- `"}"`, which can be confused with `"]"` and `")"`.
+- `":"`, which can be confused with `";"`.
+- `"\"` and `"/"`, which combined can be confused with `"V"`.
+This also allows URI encoding and not to be confused with a escape character.
+- `"@"`, for looking like a blob in some type fonts.
-- ``"`"`` and `"'"` that are too small and may not be legible in silkscreen.
+- ``"`"``, `"'"`, `'"'`, `"*"` and `"^"` which are too small and may not be legible in silkscreen.
-- `" "` for being a non-printable character.
+- `" "`, for being a non-printable character.
-- `"~"` which can be used as a PCBID indicator when used in front of it.
+- `"~"`, which can be confused with `"-"`.
+No longer used as a prefix, see Use of tilde prefix section for further information.

 ### Description of fields

 The PCBID code consists of six fields:
-- Author: Identifier of the person or organization developing the PCB.
+- **Author**: Identifier of the person or organization developing the PCB.
-- Project: Identifier of the project developed by the author.
+- **Project**: Identifier of the project developed by the author.
-- Module: Numbering of the board number that belongs to the project.
+- **Module**: Numbering of the board that belongs to the project.
+Oriented for projects with more than one PCB design.
 The field starts with 01.
-- Release: Numbering of the release of this module.
+- **Release**: Numbering of the release of this module.
+Any type of release increases this field.
 The field starts with 01.
-- Week: Week of layout of the PCB.
+- **Week**: Week in which the PCB layout ends (ISO 8601 model).
-- Year: Year of layout of the PCB.
+- **Year**: Year in which the PCB layout ends.

 The author and project identifiers are generated from the actual names of these.
 An algorithm transforms them into a compact and unique identifier to form the PCBID fields.

 :warning: By style convention intended for the readability and accuracy of the data provided, the author name and project name fields must present full names, without unnecessary abbreviations and with the correct capitalization and punctuation.

-The canonical structure of the fields is designed in the form of dependency, so the field on the right and successive fields are dependent on the previous field.
-This way the fields can be read in the opposite order: _Design date_ OF _the version_ OF _the module_ OF _the project_ OF _the author_.
+The canonical structure of the fields is designed in the form of dependency, so the second field and successive fields are dependent on the previous field.
 A change in one field forces the resetting of the successive fields.
+This way the fields can be read in the opposite order: _Design date_ OF _the release_ OF _the module_ OF _the project_ OF _the author_.

 This is how PCBID is composed:

-        ~aaaappppmmrrwwyy       ~}HbHgv0?01011520
+         aaaappppmmrrwwyy        ]S3y1%kZ01011520
-         aaaa                    }HbH               Author      Foobar Inc
+         aaaa                    ]S3y               Author      Foobar Incorporation
-             pppp                    gv0?
-Project     Foobar Project
+             pppp                    1%kZ           Project     Foobar Project
                  mm                      01         Module      1
                    rr                      01       Release     1
                      ww                      15     Week        15
                        yy                      20   Year        2020

+Separated by identifiers, the _Author identifier_ (**Author ID**) is composed of the **Author** field, while the _Project identifier_ (**Project ID**) is composed of the **Author** and **Project** fields:

+         aaaappppmmrrwwyy        ]S3y1%kZ01011520   PCBID
+         aaaa                    ]S3y               Author ID
+         aaaapppp                ]S3y1%kZ           Project ID

 ### 2D Barcode

 The numbering of PCBIDs can also be encoded in barcode format to be added in the silkscreen of the PCB.
 The barcode type for PCBID coding is **datamatrix**.
-It is highly recommended to add the PCBID code in text in a location close to the barcode whenever possible.
+In all cases, the use of a 2D barcode is strongly recommended, as it offers easy location on the PCB, better readability from external devices, possibility of process automation and error correction in a compact size.
+No other information should be encoded in the 2D barcode.
+It is highly recommended to add the PCBID code in plain text in a location close to the barcode whenever possible.

 It works well to generate it in inverted colors and with a size in PCB not less than 6mm, as long as the color of the mask offers enough contrast.

-The numbering with which the barcode is generated should not include the tilde symbol `~`, while it is recommended that it be added to the PCBID code in plain text.
+Remember to keep a safety contour around the 2D barcode.
+The generation of the 2D barcode can be done in an automatic way from external tools.

+### Use of tilde prefix

+:warning: The use of the tilde has changed in the third draft of PCBID V2.0.
+This breaks the compatibility with previous versions and the external tools that handled the previous version.

+The tilde symbol `~` was used as a prefix in PCBID to indicate that a text string is a PCBID number and thus distinguish it from arbitrary looking text strings.
+Its use is now deprecated.

-### When should I generate it?
+### When it should be generated?

 In order for the date embedded in the PCBID code to be valid, it must be generated and inserted once the PCB is finished, at the moment prior to generating the manufacturing files.
 This code will be valid and should not be updated until the next change in the PCB.

-### How do I generate it?
+### How it is generated?

 Tools for PCBID generation are provided in the [PCBID Tools](https://github.com/akornsys-rdi/pcbid-tools) repository.
 If you are interested in creating your own generation tool or simply to know more details, you can look at the technical details section.

+The [PCBIDB](https://pcbidb.akornsys-rdi.net) parallel project will offer, when completed, online generation and an API for generation with external tools.

 ### Examples of use

 #### Case 1: First PCB

 1. Generate your author identifier from the author name you want (personal or brand name).
-E.g. `}HbH` for `Foobar Inc`.
+E.g. `]S3y` for `Foobar Incorporation`.
 2. Generate your project identifier from the project name.
-E.g. `gv0?` for `Foobar Project`.
+E.g. `1%kZ` for `Foobar Project`.
 3. Set the module and release fields to `01`.
 4. Calculate the current week following the ISO 8601 model (`%V` in `date` syntax).
 E.g. `15` for `2020-04-11`.
 5. Add the last two digits of the year for the year field.
 E.g: `20` for `2020`.
-6. Concatenate the fields, this way it has to look like this: `}HbHgv0?01011520`.
+6. Concatenate the fields, this way it has to look like this: `]S3y1%kZ01011520`.
 7. Insert the PCBID on the PCB.
-You can insert `~` at the beginning to indicate that it is a PCBID. `~}HbHgv0?01011520`.

 #### Case 2: Second version of the PCB

 1. Take the PCBID that was assigned to the previous version of this PCB.
-E.g: `~}HbHgv0?01011520`.
+E.g: `]S3y1%kZ01011520`.
-2. Increase by one unit, following the K85 charset, the release field.
-E.g: `~}HbHgv0?01021520`.
+2. Increase by one unit, following the K74 charset, the release field.
+E.g: `]S3y1%kZ01021520`.
 3. Recalculate the date when you have completed the changes to the second version of the PCB.
-E.g: `~}HbHgv0?01021820`.
+E.g: `]S3y1%kZ01021820`.
 4. Insert the PCBID on the PCB.

 #### Case 3: New board in the same project

 1. Take the author and project fields you had generated from this project.
-E.g: `}HbHgv0?`.
+E.g: `]S3y1%kZ`.
-2. Increase by one unit, following the K85 charset, the module field.
+2. Increase by one unit, following the K74 charset, the module field.
 E.g: `02`.
 3. Restart the release field, as this is the first release of this PCB.
 E.g: `01`.
 4. When you have finished the design, calculate the date fields.
 E.g: `2120`.
-5. Concatenate the fields, this way it has to look like this: `~}HbHgv0?02012120`.
+5. Concatenate the fields, this way it has to look like this: `]S3y1%kZ02012120`.
 6. Insert the PCBID on the PCB.

+### Conclusion

+In this way, the author Foobar Incorporation (`]S3y`) has a single project (`1%kZ`), which contains two PCBs:
-In this way your project with identifier `gv0?` consists of the present PCB with PCBID `~}HbHgv0?02012120` and another PCB in its second version with PCBID `~}HbHgv0?01021820`.
+- The first PCB in its second version, with the PCBID `]S3y1%kZ01021820`.
+- The second PCB in its first version, with the PCBID `]S3y1%kZ02012120`.

 ### FAQ